 Here is the list of 22 things you should never do with your knives:

-- Sharpening your knife incorrectly.
+- Sharpening your knife incorrectly will lead to more metal loss.

 - Never scrape food with the sharp edge of your knife.

-- Not holding your knife the correct way.
+- Avoid holding your knife incorrectly.

-- Never chop up and down.
+- Never chop up and down with your knife.

-- Never use a Dishwasher.
+- Never use a Dishwasher to wash your knife.

-- Never put them away wet.
+- Never put your knife away wet.

 - Never leave a knife in the sink.

-- Never store them unprotected.
+- Never store your knife unprotected.

-- Never use them when they’re dull.
+- Never use your knives when they’re dull.

 - Never let your knife sit with food residue.